romu70/GjsUnit/README.md

 This repository is made of 3 files:
 - gjsunit.js the test framework itself
-- t_gjsunit a test suite to illustrates how to use GjsUnit
+- t_gjsunit.js a test suite to illustrates how to use GjsUnit
 - run.js the file to run the tests.